JuliaSpace/SatelliteToolboxLegendre.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-This package contains function to compute the Legendre associated functions and its time-derivatives for the models in the **SatelliteToolbox.jl** ecosystem.
+This package contains function to compute the Legendre associated functions and its derivatives for the models in the **SatelliteToolbox.jl** ecosystem.

 ## Installation